Durarara!!: Light novel

 The Durarara!! light novels are written by Ryohgo Narita and illustrated by Suzuhito Yasuda.
 The first novel was released in April 2004 under ASCII Media Works under their Dengeki Bunko imprint and the thirteenth and final novel was released in January 2014.
 A sequel series, titled Durarara!!
 SH (デュラララ!!
 SH, Durarara!!
 SH), started in 2014.
+Four volumes of Durarara!!
+SH have been released, but the series has not continued, likely due to Narita's health conditions.

-A Chinese-language release in Taiwan and Hong Kong is published by the Taiwan branch of Kadokawa Media under their Fantastic Novels imprint.
-Daewon C.I. licensed the Korean-language release of the series in South Korea and releases the novels under their Newtype Novels imprint.
+A Chinese-language release in Taiwan and Hong Kong was published by the Taiwan branch of Kadokawa Media under their Fantastic Novels imprint.
+Daewon C.I. licensed the Korean-language release of the series in South Korea and released the novels under their Newtype Novels imprint.
 As of January 2015, it was announced that Yen Press would be releasing the Durarara!! novels in English under their Yen On Imprint.
 In October 2020, Yen Press announced it had licensed the Durarara!!
 SH novels for release.